 With Lupa herself, she's one of the nicer people on the site, but stalk her, not have fun or refuseto bea lady and she'll get scary.
 And like the apparent majority of people, she enjoys making the Critic suffer.

-Broke The Rating Scale: Throughout the OLP review of The Room she uses an "Oh hey" counter to count the number of times the characters say "Oh hey".
-When several characters greet each other with "Oh hey" in rapid-fire succession, the counter overloads and makes the movie spontaneously combusts.
+Broke the Rating Scale: Throughout the OLP review of The Room she uses an "Oh hey" counter to count the number of times the characters say "Oh hey".
+When several characters greet each other with "Oh hey" in rapid-fire succession, the counter overloads and the movie spontaneously combusts.

-My Boyfriend's Back manages to break the "Wackiness Meter", triggering a slow clap.
+My Boyfriend's Back manages to break the "Wackiness Meter", earning a slow clap.

 "A horse walks into a bar, and the bartender is like, "'Ey, horse, get out of my bar!"
 And the horse is like, "Neigh", 'cause it's a horse. (beat) And the bartender's like, "I throw you out." (falls silent)

 Celebrity Paradox: Discussed in her Charmed reviews.
 One episode of Charmed establishes Phoebe as a big Sex and the City fan, while in that very same episode she's dating a guy who's played by an actor from Sex and the City.
 Lupa wonders how Phoebe doesn't notice her new boyfriend looks exactly like a Sex and the City character.